joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/06/25/espanol/america-latina/venezuela-terremotos-delcy-rodriguez.html

 **In Notting Hill, Fashionable Sisters Host a Cambodian Feast**\
-`Val Margulies and Vanda Heng Vong, the co-owners of a beloved London boutique, gave their friends and collaborators a taste of their childhoods.`\
+`Val Margulies and Vanda Heng Vong, the co-owners of a beloved London boutique, gave their friends and collaborators a taste of their childhood.`\
 https://www.nytimes.com/2026/06/25/t-magazine/notting-hill-sisters-cambodian-feast.html

 **‘The Loved Ones’ Review: So Much for That Peaceful Irish Retreat**\